Campaign group accuses Liberia palm oil firm of exploiting Ebola crisis

 Golden Veroleum rejected the report’s findings, saying that the negotiations were envisaged long before Ebola struck.

-“Those things were planned way ahead of time, way before Ebola became an issue,” Golden Veroleum spokesman Virgil Magee said, adding that the company used some meetings to inform the population on the risks of the deadly disease.
+“Those things were planned way ahead of time, way before Ebola became an issue,” Golden Veroleum spokesman Virgil Magee told Reuters, adding that the company used some meetings to inform the population on the risks of the deadly disease.

-“No such meetings took place after the government’s November ban.
-All meetings that took place prior to the ban were small scale, in the southeast of the country which was a very low-risk zone, under strict Ebola precautions and at the direct request of the local communities,” the company added.

 Jonathan Gant, Global Witness’s senior campaigner, said the terms of the agreements were often not even read out and explained to illiterate community members, who were asked to approve them with a thumb print.